THE DIFFERENT STAGES OF HISTORY

 Surfing for Pleasure

 So, it was his successor, Lt.
-James King, who described surfing, as he had seen it in Kahalu’u bay and Holualoa Bay on the Big Island of Hawaii, in more detail.
-He became passionate about surfing and surprised to see that is was not intended for any trial of skill, but purely as an amusement.
+James King, who described surfing, as he had seen it in the Bays of Kahalu’u and Holualoa on the Big Island of Hawaii.
+He became passionate about surfing and was surprised to see that it was not intended for any trial of skill, but purely as an amusement.